raidfire99/gnuradio-3.8-iio-ubuntu18-/README.md

 ------------------------------------------------------------------------------------------------------------------------------
 OPTIONAL

-Default Install Directory (prefix) will be home/your_username/gnuradio if you with to change it edit the following line in gr38_iio_pybombs.sh
+Default Install Directory (prefix) will be home/your_username/gnuradio if you wish to change it edit the following line in gr38_iio_pybombs.sh

 pybombs prefix init ~/gnuradio-R gnuradio-default